 TRIPLE i: intuition, imagination and innovation in Suicidology

-Since 2009 experts in the field of research and the prevention of suicide met at the international conference Triple i - intuition, innovation and imagination and Suicidiology.
-Since 2012 the international scientific meeting has been organized by the Slovenian centre for suicide research, which operates within the Andrej Marušič Institute at the University of Primorska, and UP FAMNIT, in memory of the work done by the late, renowned psychiatrist prof. Andrej Marušič.
+Since 2009, experts in the field of research and the prevention of suicide have met at the international conference Triple i - intuition, innovation and imagination and Suicidology.
+Since 2012, the international scientific meeting has been organized by the Slovenian centre for suicide research, which operates within the Andrej Marušič Institute at the University of Primorska, and UP FAMNIT, in memory of the work done by the late, renowned psychiatrist prof. Andrej Marušič.
 As professor Marušič did in the creation of innovative approaches to the study and prevention of suicide, the aim of the conference is also to generate innovation, intuition and imagination.